Kyle de Waal, Guest Contributor

 The deadline to enter our annual Student Novel Contest is August 15, 2015—in 3 days!
 If you’ve been holding back, afraid to submit your novel, Kyle, a longtime student with The One Year Adventure Novel, challenges you to think about the contest in a different way:

-Monday night, Gabrielle and I, and a couple of friends, went to see The Classic Crime, because they’re awesome (one of my favorite bands) and they were in Kansas!
+Monday night, some friends and I, went to see The Classic Crime, because they’re awesome (one of my favorite bands) and they were in Kansas!

 It was fun.